Reducing the Risk of Groundwater Contamination by Improving Pesticide Storage and Handling

 Containing pesticide spills and leaks requires an impermeable surface for mixing and loading.
 The pad should be large enough to contain leaks from bulk tanks, wash water from cleaning equipment and spills from transferring chemicals to the sprayer or spreader (Figure 1).

 The size of the pad also depends on the equipment you use.
 It should provide space for washing and rinsing around the parked equipment.
-Having several separate rinsate (rinse water) storage tanks allows you to keep rinsate from different chemicals separate.
+Having several separate rinse water, or rinsate, storage tanks keeps rinsate from different chemicals separate.
 That way, it can be used as mixing water on subsequent loads.

 Place the pad next to the storage area.
 Make sure that any water from the pad moves away from the well to an approved storage facility and is disposed of in a no-discharge manner.

-If you are considering building a mixing and loading pad, contact your local MU Extension center or the MU Department of Agricultural Engineering for more information.
+If you are considering building a mixing and loading pad, contact your local MU Extension office or the MU Department of Agricultural Engineering for more information.